 The voice woke her up in the middle of the night.

 She didn’t know where she was headed, and she didn’t care.
 Over the last few days, she came to understand that the voice was not to be ignored.
-Ignoring it – her – resulted in consequences.
+Ignoring it – ignoring her – led to unfavorable consequences.
 People got hurt.
-She needed less of that in her life, so quickly, she learned to listen.
-The more she listened, the more she obeyed, the freer she felt.
+And she needed less of that in her life, so she quickly learned to listen.
+Once she did that, she began to feel free.
+And even though she didn’t understand, she obeyed.

 “Billie.
 Listen to me.”

 Silent tears ran down Billie’s face as she stared at the curtain through the medicine cabinet mirror.
-The voice she heard unmistakably belonged to her great grandmother, for whom she had been named, and who died when she was 12.
+There was no mistaking that the voice belonged to her great grandmother, for whom she had been named, and who died when she was 12.
 Her parents didn’t let her go to the funeral.
 They didn’t think she could handle it; they had been so close.
-As she listened to the voice, she figured her folks might have been right.
+As she listened to the voice, she figured they might have been right.

-“You’re going to die, Billie,” the voice said.
+“You’re going to die, Billie,” the voice said matter of factly.
 Billie noticed a hint of pleasure in the tone.
 If the voice had had a face, she was sure it’d be smiling.
 “In ten days you’re going to die.
 That spider that bit you tonight…”

 Billie looked down at her forgotten silver limb.
 The site of the bite throbbed, not with pain, but with life.
 It jumped, spasmed.
 The muscles underneath her skin undulated, reminding her of her last vacation to Miami.
 She’d slept on the beach her last night there, and had nightmares of being pulled under the waves, to the bottom of the Atlantic.
 Standing in her bathroom, listening to her demon-infused foremother, the floor of the Atlantic was a welcome, peaceful thought.

-“The spider that bit you tonight has decided to take your life,” it continued.
+“The spider that bit you tonight has chosen you,” it continued.
 “We need you on this side.
-There are some issues that must be attended to.”
+There are matters that must be attended to.”

 “Don’t go to work tomorrow.”
 Her great gran was gone.
 The only voice she heard now was a deep, gravelly rumbling tone, filled with knowledge that only comes from witnessing the passing of thousands of years.
 “Do not leave your house.
 You have ten days to handle your affairs, but tomorrow will not be one of them.
 Do you understand?”
 The voice spoke slowly, but firmly, being sure that Billie took in everything that was said.